Liouville theory with a central charge less than one: Numerical calculations

 which are such that $\psi(y) \underset{y\to\infty}{=} O(\frac{1}{y^2})$.
 We obtain the approximation

 This converges acceptably fast, and allows us to accurately compute the values of $\Upsilon_b$ using relatively small values of the cutoffs $M$ and $N$.

 \acknowledgments{ We wish to thank Olivier Babelon, Marco Picco, Volker Schomerus, and particularly Vladimir Belavin, for helpful comments on the draft of this article.
 We are grateful to Teresa Bautista Solansa, Atish Dabholkar, and Harold Erbin for intense discussions.
-R. S. is grateful to Jacopo Viti for interesting discussions, and to Vincent Degat for help with a computer. }
+R. S. is grateful to Jacopo Viti for interesting discussions, and to Vincent Degat for help with a computer.
+We thank Pasha Gavrylenko for reporting a mistake in eq. \eqref{tmn}. }